IzhanVarsky/diffvg/README.md

 NOT fixed in this repo:

 * BAD support of RadialGradient.
 * BAD support of Ellipse.
-Now it has only one radius, but it should have two.
+Currently, it has only one radius, but it should have two.

 Fixed in this repo: